-Alexander Marine Australia is pleased to present this late model 2017 Marlow Explorer 53 raised pilothouse motor yacht to the market as central agents.
+Alexander Marine are pleased to have SOLD this late model 2017 Marlow Explorer 53.

 She is hull number 15 in this popular series, and was specified with all the necessary goodies by an experienced yachtsmen for coastal exploration around Australia or beyond in safety and comfort.
 She is CE category A-rated to take on any voyage.
 Marlow Yachts combine traditional styling and sea-kindly practical designs with modern technology to create excellent cruising boats - the 53 model being yet another example.
 Indeed the Marlow construction method involves an airframe design philosophy, with the effect being to lower the overall height and center of gravity of each vessel (for greater passenger comfort) all the while maximising headroom.

 Guests and crew would be welcomed onboard the boat via dual access doors across the stern.
 The vessel was equipped with a teak laid hi/lo platform which can be used for tender storage and was wonderful for swimming and diving directly off the boat.